For each audio source in the Audio Mixer, you can see that source’s levels, as well as a corresponding fader, speaker button, and Audio button.

 You can link multiple inputs to one audio source for smooth transitions.

-Most producers link Record Out and Stream Out together for consistent Program audio across all output sources.
+By default, Record Out and Stream Out together for consistent Program audio across all output sources.
 Those two outputs may be unlinked if desired, but they cannot be linked to any other source.

 To adjust the levels of any audio source, click and drag the corresponding fader for that source.
+A good rule of thumb is to ensure your audio peaks at around -4dB.

 You can also adjust the gain of each source by clicking and dragging the small gain meter above that source’s level meter.